-Public speaking isn't easy, especially when you have the added pressure of giving a speech at your best friend's wedding in front of all of their extended family and guests you've never met before, in a wide range of ages and cultures no less.
-You want everything to be perfect, to be the guy or gal that totally nails that toast because that's what the happy couple deserves, and you'd hate to be the one that screws it all up.
-But before you have a panic attack or immediately sign up for a year of Toastmasters classes (not a terrible idea, by the way), take a deep breath and just relax.
-We've got your back, with a slew of tips to help you deliver the best wedding toast of all time.
+Public speaking isn't easy, especially when you have the added pressure of giving a speech at your friend or loved one's wedding in front of all their extended family members and guests you've never met before—in a wide range of ages and cultures, no less.
+You want to be the guy or gal that totally nails the toast because that's what the happy couple deserves, and you'd hate to be the one that screws it up.
+But before you panic or sign up for a year of Toastmasters classes, take a deep breath.
+We've got your back with a slew of expert tips to help you deliver the best wedding toast of all time.

-Read on for a comprehensive guide on what should definitely be included in the speech, how to nail the delivery, and questions to consider to start the brainstorming process—all from noteworthy speakers and well-established speechwriters.
-Armed with these expert secrets to an exceptional wedding speech, you'll be heralded as the best toast-maker for years to come.
+Read on for a comprehensive guide on what you should include in your speech, how to nail the delivery, and questions to consider to get the brainstorming process started—all from noteworthy speakers and well-established speechwriters.

 Wedding Speech Template

 Every killer wedding speech has one thing in common: the right flow.
-Factor in these guidelines to help you find your own organic rhythm and have everyone present hanging on every word.
+Factor in these guidelines to help you find your own organic rhythm.

-1. Remember: It's about your audience.
-Forget messing up or seriously stressing about how others will perceive you.
+2. Address your audience.
 As speaker and life strategy coach Mark Black, CSP, points out, focusing on yourself only enhances nerves.
 "Instead, concentrate on your audience and how you want them to feel.
-This will help you to speak from the heart, allowing your speech to do what it's supposed to do: make the couple feel special while also engaging the audience."
-It can be helpful to ask the hosts of the event for a brief synopsis of who you can expect to be in the audience.
-Once you have a better idea of who you're speaking to, it will be easier to cater the content to their tastes and steer clear of any inappropriate anecdotes.
+This will help you to speak from the heart, allowing your speech to do what it's supposed to do: Make the couple feel special while also engaging the audience."

-3. Select three points to hone in on.
-Seasoned speaker Susan Bender Phelps of Odyssey Mentoring & Leadership says her top guideline is to select one to three aspects of the newlyweds that you love and appreciate, along with no more than three short stories to illustrate each of these points (or that one point).
+3. Zero in one to three points.
+Seasoned speaker Susan Bender Phelps, CEO of Odyssey Mentoring & Leadership, says her top guideline is to select one to three aspects of the newlyweds that you love and appreciate along with no more than three short stories to illustrate each of these points (or that one point).
 "The simple, succinct story or stories where the bride and groom are the hero will work best."
 This is an excellent way to structure your speech and keep your message focused.
-Coming up with an overarching theme that is supported by the aspects you want to focus on is another great idea for presenting your personal memories and observations in a way that really grasps the crowd's attention and makes an impact.

 Wedding Speech Tips